SuperOfficeDocs/superoffice-docs/docs/en/request/learn/external-document.md

 # Work with external documents (knowledge base)

 You can add documents (including images and other files) to make them available to anyone using SuperOffice CRM, including unregistered customers.
-Documents you upload to the knowledge bae are available when you write the content of messages to send to a customer.
+Documents you upload to the knowledge base are available when you write the content of messages to send to a customer.

 This applies, for example, when you use the **Message** tab when [answering requests][1].
 Here you can enter text in the same way as in a word processor.
 You can also insert images by clicking the **Image** button on the toolbar, but in that case the image must have already been uploaded to **External documents**.
 When the message is sent, links will be generated to files under **External documents**.
 The same applies when, for example, you create reply templates and SuperOffice Marketing messages.